mrwen00/Realtime-Data/README.md

 ```
     - Install Node js framework from https://nodejs.org/en/
     - After installtion complete, open your terminal or cmd and type: npm install && bower install
-    - Go to the project, and cd to server/ folder and type: node index.js
+    - Go to the project, and type: node index.js
     - The server is now running, you can test it by open your Browser and type: localhost:3000
     - Other devices in local network also can access and use this by cheking your server ip, type: ipconfig or ifconfig.
     - Example on mobile devices: 192.168.1.11:3000